Naturally Inspiring Sea Life of the Aleutians Print, Stalked Jellyfish

 Description

-Also available as a 5x7 notecard.
-See all Sea Life of the Aleutians notecards and prints.
+See all Sea Life of the Aleutians prints.

 Tease your visual sense with a tantalizing glimpse of the naturally inspiring beauty of one of the world's most remote and unexlored undersea environments, Alaska's Aleutian Islands.
 This 8 x 10-inch print makes a great gift, or hang it on your wall!
 The image is from a collection of photographs taken in the Aleutians by scuba-diving marine biologists from the University of Alaska Fairbanks, the first people to ever see and photograph the undersea world where they dove.